A Brief Legal History of Hemp: Prohibition + Racism?

-Ready for a brief legal history of hemp?
 In today’s America, hemp production is legal for both textile use and CBD extraction.
 The majority of states have provisions in place for medical marijuana, and many have already legalized recreational cannabis use.
 It’s now possible to purchase quality hemp-derived CBD, CBG and CBN products from anywhere in the US, and the government officials from both sides of the aisle are seriously considering ending the prohibition on marijuana for the first time since it began.
+Cannabis policy continues to change and drug related offenses are becoming less punishable in some communities.
+As it becomes more and more obvious that the drug war or War on Drugs (controlled substances act) has been a massive failure in legislation, legalizing cannabis via medical use in many states has become commonplace.
+We’ve even seen record expungement for some nonviolent drug related offenses in the past few years.

 The Early Days of Hemp in the United States